Hussein-Sbeiti/TryHackMe/IDE.md

 ---

-## Enumeration: FTP
+## FTP

 Going into FTP and trying anonymous, I got a file named `-`.
-I copied the file, renamed it `test`, and got this:
+I copied the file, named it `test`, and got this out of it:

 ```
 Hey john,